llelik/bper-maf/README.md

 1. Create a single volume with 1 qtree on primary Metrocluster (MCC) ONTAP system
 2. Volume name must be unique across MCC environment
+3. Volume encryption must be enabled.
+NAE or NVE, depending on aggregate capabilities
 3. Qtree must be exported via NFS to the given network
-4. Once primary volume is created - secondary volume must be created as SnapMirror destination for vaulting purposes
+4. Once primary volume is created - secondary volume must be created as SnapMirror destination for vaulting purposes [non_snaplock only]
-5. SnapMirror relationship must be established
+5. SnapMirror relationship must be established for non-Snaplock volumes, Snaplock volumes only reside on snaplock capable aggregates
 6. Playbook must support integration with VMWare Aria solution (via remote ssh exec)

 # 3. Requirements